OfficeDev/Project-docs-pr/project/api/CalendarExceptionCollection.md

 #### <a name="GetById_Integer_id_"></a>GetById(Integer id)

-Gets a [CalendarException](CalendarException.md) from the collection with the Guid value.
+Gets a [CalendarException](CalendarException.md) from the collection with the Id value.

 ##### Syntax